Deformation Quantization for Supermanifolds via Gelfand-Kazhdan Descent: Super-Fedosov Quantization

 \section{Super-Fedosov Quantization}

 We would like to prove a super-analogue of Fedosov quantization.
 Recall that Fedosov quantization is the production of a canonical deformation quantization $\cal{A}_D(M)$ of $\cal{O}_M$ given a symplectic manifold $M$ together with a sympelctic connection $D$.
-We will prove the following version for symplectic supermanifolds.
+In this section, we will show that given a formal exponential $\sigma\in\Gamma(\bb{M},\mrm{Exp}(\bb{M}))$, one can construct a canonical deformation $\mathcal{A}_\sigma(\bb{M})$ of $\mathcal{O}_\bb{M}$ using super-Gelfand-Kazhdan descent.
+See Lemma \ref{lem-ExpConnection} for the relation between a formal exponential on $\bb{M}$ and the data of a super-symplectic connection.